english-blog/english-blog.github.io/_posts/2015-02-17-falling-in-love-with-rss-again.md

 What I ended up with is a messy Inbox with multiple folders of unread emails.
 When an email goes to a folder other than Inbox, I can assure you that it will not be read immediately or it may even live there forever.

-Why should I go through all these messes to consume the information I like?.
+Why should I go through all these messes to consume the information I like?

 I don't like the current equation of the marketers,